 The answer to this last crucial question depends entirely on what a cave actually means to an individual.
 What we came increasingly to accept was that there was no single answer to this question, and nor should we seek to impose one.
 Like any of the range of natural features mentioned previously, caves can convey a range of feelings and emotions, and who is to say which of these is any more valid than another?
-In each case this is what the individual is seeking in their journey into the cave, and it is, quite simply, impossible to expect to provide anything remotely experience' 'best resembling without full consideration visitor motivations of and expectations.
+In each case this is what the individual is seeking in their journey into the cave, and it is, quite simply, impossible to expect to provide anything remotely resembling 'best experience' without full consideration of visitor motivations and expectations.